ucdavis/hpccf-docs/docs/general/access.md

-In order to access your HPC account, you may need to generate an SSH key pair for authorization.
-You generate a pair of keys: a public key and a private key.
+In order to access your HPC account, users will need to generate an SSH key pair for authorization.

+- Users can generate a pair of keys: a public key and a private key.

-The private key is kept securely on your computer or device.
+- The private key is kept securely on your computer or device.
-The public key is uploaded to the servers or systems that you want to access securely via SSH.
+- The public key is uploaded to the servers or systems that you want to access securely via SSH.

 ## How do I generate an SSH key pair?